michalkalkowski/axisym-safe-python/README.md

 Request
 =========
-Please note that this software is written by an engineer, not a programmer, and is far from ideal from the software engineering perspective.
+Please note that this software is written by a mechanical engineer, not a programmer, and is far from ideal from the software engineering perspective.
 For this reason, it is very much open to improvement and any contribution is more than welcome.